-There are two choices with your Deposit: 1.)
-A non-refundable fee in the amount of five hundred dollars (\$500) will be collected at the time you schedule your surgery.
-This fee will be applied towards the total costs of your surgery, which shall be collected in full at the time of your pre-procedure appointment (two weeks prior to your surgery date).
-If you choose to cancel your surgery for any reason before your pre-procedure appointment, then the \$500 fee will remain non-refundable but may be applied to a future surgery/procedure or \$250 of it can be applied to products, all within the next year from the time you place your deposit.
-Or 2.)
-A refundable fee of 20% that then becomes subject to the following that will apply to your full payment that is made 2 weeks before your procedure:
+A non-refundable fee in the amount of five hundred dollars (\$500) will be collected at the time you schedule your surgery or CO2 laser treatment.
+This fee will be applied towards the total costs of your surgery, which shall be collected in full at the time of your pre-op appointment (two weeks prior to your surgery date).
+If you choose to cancel your surgery for any reason before your pre-op appointment, then the \$500 fee will remain non-refundable but may be applied to future surgery/procedure.

-- If you cancel or reschedule your surgery within two (2) weeks of your surgery date, you will be charged thirty percent (30%) of the total costs of your procedure including your deposit. - If you cancel or reschedule your surgery within seven (7) days of your surgery date, you will be charged fifty percent (50%) of the total costs of your procedure including your deposit. - C. After your procedure, there are no refunds given.
+- If you decide to cancel or reschedule your surgery within two (2) weeks of A. your surgery date, you will be responsible to pay thirty percent (30%) of the total costs of the procedure. - If you cancel or reschedule your surgery less than seven (7) days before the day of the procedure, you will be charged fifty percent (50%) of the total cost of the procedure. - C. After your procedure, there are no refunds given.

-For non-surgical treatments, including injectable or other non co2 laser treatments, all fees and costs must be paid in full on the day of treatment.
+For non-surgical treatments, including injectable or other laser treatments, all fees and costs must be paid in full on day of treatment.